LinnierGames/My-Simple-App/README.md

 - use only first-party tools
 - do not add or change any features
 - add, remove as many files, lines of code as you want
+- introduce new things (generic network layer)
+- copy and paste from your other projects
 - comment, write unit or UI tests

 # Projects